 One of the ways you can keep track of deadlines is using multiple calendar reminders on paper, on your cell phone, and computer.
 Now, you have no excuse to miss a deadline.
-Also, give yourself room in case of emergencies just in case you cannot complete a goal in time.
-If this happens don’t beat yourself over it.
+Also, give yourself room in case something comes up.
+Don’t beat yourself over it.
 Sometimes you need to revise your plan.
-Another way to stay on track is to create weekly and monthly check-in to analyze the entire list of goals you created.
+Another way to stay on track is to create weekly and monthly check-ins to analyze the entire list of goals you created.
 Once you do this a couple of times it will become easier to achieve your goals.

 Most of us have many things that we want to achieve in our career.
 Sometimes it is a bit overwhelming.
 You may decide to use myIDP tool in one sitting, but I believe you will be happier working on it over a span of a few weeks.
 Here’s what I did:

 myIDP 4 Week Breakdown:

 1. Brainstorm: Use The Power Hour to get ready for myIDP (Week 1: daily).